mdn/content/files/en-us/web/api/svgelement/style/index.md

 ---
-title: HTMLElement.style
+title: SVGlement.style
-slug: Web/API/HTMLElement/style
+slug: Web/API/SVGElement/style
 page-type: web-api-instance-property
-browser-compat: api.HTMLElement.style
+browser-compat: api.SVGElement.style
 ---

 {{APIRef("CSSOM")}}

-The read-only **`style`** property of the {{domxref("HTMLElement")}} returns the _inline_ style of an element in the form of a live {{domxref("CSSStyleDeclaration")}} object that contains a list of all styles properties for that element with values assigned for the attributes that are defined in the element's inline [`style`](/en-US/docs/Web/HTML/Global_attributes/style) attribute.
+he read-only **`style`** property of the {{domxref("HTMLElement")}} returns the _inline_ style of an element in the form of a live {{domxref("CSSStyleDeclaration")}} object that contains a list of all styles properties for that element with values assigned for the attributes that are defined in the element's inline [`style`](/en-US/docs/Web/HTML/Global_attributes/style) attribute.

 This property is read-only, meaning it is not possible to assign a {{domxref("CSSStyleDeclaration")}} object to it.
 Nevertheless, it is possible to set an inline style by assigning a _string_ directly to the `style` property.
 In this case the string is forwarded to {{domxref("CSSStyleDeclaration.cssText")}}.
 Using `style` in this manner will completely overwrite all inline styles on the element.